Gazelle (1854 sidewheeler): OperationsGazelle made its trial run above the falls on March 18, 1854. The steamer was scheduled to run to Salem and Corvallis, Oregon. The first commander of Gazelle was Robert Hereford, a Californian.

 The Oregon City newspaper was enthusiastic about the new steamer:

-During one trip, Gazelle stood by as the sidewheeler Oregon, owned by the same company, was sinking after hitting a snag just below Salem.
+During one trip, Gazelle stood by to assist as the sidewheeler Oregon, owned by the same company, was sinking after hitting a snag just below Salem.
 Cargo from the Oregon was loaded onto Gazelle to lighten Oregon to better allow her salvaging.
 Suddenly Oregon broke free of the snag, drifted downstream, ran up on a sandbar and sank so deeply that only a part of her upperworks were visible above the water.
 Oregon, also a new steamer, was a total loss.
 On the way back down, Gazelle ran over a log and broke some paddle buckets, which, however, was not serious damage, and was actually one of the strengths of the paddlewheel design over the propeller on inland waters.